trdenton/psgguitar/README.md

 # psgguitar

-Visualize notes on a pedal steel fretboard
+Visualize notes on an E9 pedal steel fretboard

 run with `python main.py`.